 At WpStream, we always encrypt your content.
 Built from the ground up with the premium concept in mind, all live and VOD content is encrypted with AES-128.
 Click here for more information regarding Content Protection.

-In this context, streaming bandwidth is the total amount of network traffic generated by streaming activities including live video broadcasts, live and recorded video playback, video uploads, and downloads.
-Streaming bandwidth is usually measured in gigabytes (GB) or terrabytes (TB).
+In this context, streaming data is the total amount of network traffic generated by streaming activities including live video broadcasts, live and recorded video playback, video uploads, and downloads.
+Streaming data is usually measured in gigabytes (GB) or terrabytes (TB).

 Viewer hours means the total time that your viewers are watching your content (live-stream or Video-on-Demand).

 Number of Viewers= Total number of people watching your live-stream/video-on-demand.

 Viewer Hours= Total number of people watching x Total streaming hours